afzafri/UiTM-Timetable-Generator/README.md

 1) Drag and drop all files into your web server directory.
 For eq; Apache2 for Ubuntu is located in `/var/www/html`.
 2) Don't forget to set the correct permission as this timetable writes cache file, so do `chmod -R 777 /var/www/html`.
-3) Install Curl extension for PHP.
-In Ubuntu, run `sudo apt-get install php-curl` and you will be fine.
+3) Install required PHP additional extensions, run `sudo apt install php-curl php-mbstring php-zip php-xml` and you'll be fine.
 4) Adjust `config.php` to suite your need. and Voila!

 ## Usage